Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

 Clear Mask :kbd:`Alt-M`
    Fills the mask with a value of 0.
 To completely remove the mask data see `Clearing Mask Data`_.
 Box Mask :kbd:`B`
-   Works like the *Border Select* tool, it creates a rectangular mask region.
+   Works like the *Box Select* tool, it creates a rectangular mask region.
    Hold :kbd:`Shift` to clear the mask of the selected region.
 Lasso Mask :kbd:`Shift-Ctrl-LMB`
    Can be used to create a free-form mask, similar to the *Lasso Select* tool.